TunaDang/TunaDang/README.md

-Hello, my name is Tuan Anh Dang and I graudated Master of Engineering in Computer Science Cornell University and am currently working at Microsoft Research.
+Hello, my name is Tuan Anh Dang and I graudated Master of Engineering in Computer Science Cornell University and am currently working at Microsoft Research while taking some classes.

-My interests are in greater Machine Learning (CV, LLMs, Agents), Economics and anything at the intersection of those two.
+My interests are in greater Machine Learning (CV, LLMs, Agents), Economics and society at the intersection of those two.
 For more information, you can view my full credentials at www.linkedin.com/in/TuanAnhDang or website https://tunadang.github.io/.

-I’m on the look out for a full-time job and/or summer internship.
-If you would like to talk more, feel free to reach out to me through my personal email: tuan.4nh.dang@gmail.com
+I’m open to MLE opportunities.
+If you would like to talk more, feel free to reach out to me through my email: tuandang@mit.edu

 <!---